Household Hazardous Waste (HHW)

 Fluorescent and high intensity discharge (HID) bulbs, batteries, propance cylinders, helium tanks, other compressed gas cylinders, fire extinguishers, and electronics.

-For proper disposal information for items listed in the Other HHW Items cateogry, or for items not listed on this page, contact Hennepin County by calling (612) 348-3777 or by visiting their A-Z Guide.
+For proper disposal information for items listed in the Other HHW Items cateogry, or for items not listed on this page, contact Hennepin County by calling (612) 348-3777 or by visiting Hennepin County's Green Disposal Guide.

 Note: Household batteries may be recycled through the City's one-sort recycling program by taping the positive (+) terminal, placing them in a plastic bag, and placing the bag on top of your one-sort recycling cart.
 For more information on batteries that may be recycled through the City's one-sort recycling program, visit the Household Battery Recycling page.